jannpf/maoarm/README.md

 ## Mood Impact of Gestures
 ![image](.assets/mood_impact_gestures.png)
+(script to update this image is provided in `.assets/GenerateMoodImpactOverview.py`)

 ## Repo structure
 1. `arm` is a package for controlling the movement of the arm.